gbouchar/ninjin.github.io/publications.md

 ## 2011 ##

-* *Pontus Stenetorp*, Sampo Pyysalo, Sophia Ananiadou and Jun’ichi Tsujii.
+* *Pontus Stenetorp*, Sampo Pyysalo, Sophia Ananiadou and Jun'ichi Tsujii.
     **Almost Total Recall: Semantic Category Disambiguation Using Large Lexical Resources and Approximate String Matching**.
     *In Proceedings of the Fourth International Symposium on Languages in Biology and Medicine (to appear)*, Sigapore, Singapore, December 2011.

-* *Pontus Stenetorp*, Sampo Pyysalo, Sophia Ananiadou and Jun’ichi Tsujii.
+* *Pontus Stenetorp*, Sampo Pyysalo, Sophia Ananiadou and Jun'ichi Tsujii.
     **Investigating Approaches to Semantic Category Disambiguation Using Large Lexical Resources and Approximate String Matching**.
     *Information Processing Society of Japan Special Interest Groups Notes*,